 Consequently, the children will have the opportunity to become increasingly proficient and confident at:

 - Using spreadsheets

 - Touch typing

 We utilise the Purple Mash scheme of work to support our planning and provide engaging and pioneering lessons.
-In our EYFS curriculum, computing is covered in the ‘Technology’ section of Understanding the World and is delivered through continuous provision.
+In our EYFS curriculum, computing is covered in the ‘Technology’ section of Understanding the World and is delivered through continuous provision which draws on some of the resources from the 'Mini Mash' scheme of work.
 Children in nursery and reception have the opportunity to play games, draw pictures, move mechanical objects and use technology to deepen their own understanding of computing.

 The impact of this computing curriculum is that children will be digitally literate, their lives will be enriched and they will be inspired to further explore the world of computing and express themselves and develop their ideas through information and technology as an active participant of a digital world.
 Children are assessed each term in line with all other non-core subjects.
 Staff evidence this through the Purple Mash online portal where children’s work is saved.
 In EYFS, children’s online observations are used to make judgements on the broad phase of development the children are working within.